 The currency in Phuket is the Thai Baht.
-Cash is accepted everywhere, including clinics and hospitals, and traveler's cheques are also widely accepted although there may be a small fee applied when using traveler's cheques.
+Cash is accepted everywhere, including clinics and hospitals, and traveller's cheques are also widely accepted although there may be a small fee.

 Many establishments have facilities for taking credit and debit card payments, although it is advisable to limit the use of your cards to major retailers and hotels to minimize the risk of fraud.
 You may find that there is a charge applied to electronic transactions, and also to cash withdrawals from ATM machines, so you should check with your bank before you travel to avoid any unexpected bank fees.

 You can book your treatment at any time of the year, but many patients make arrangements to visit based on the local weather conditions in Phuket.
 The province has a tropical monsoon climate due to its close proximity to the equator, and visitors should expect an average annual temperature that ranges from 25°C (77°F) to 32°C (90°F).

 The dry season runs between December and March when the weather is cooler and drier, and this tends to be the high season for tourists.
 The wet season covers the rest of the year, although, like many tropical cities, there can be some rainfall even during the dry season.
 Generally speaking, you should expect conditions to be warm and intermittently rainy, depending upon the time of year that you travel.

 Modern hotels and resorts are generally well equipped for the needs of wheelchair users, and there are a lot of taxis that are wheelchair-friendly and can assist you in getting around the province.